DESI Dark Secrets: Concluding remarks

 \subsection{Coda}

 As exciting as the hints of evolving dark energy are, $\Lambda$CDM is a good fit to both DR1 and DR2 as well as a host of other cosmological data.
-And it is possible, that as additional data are accumulated, the evidence for a deviation from $\Lambda$CDM will disappear -- or not.
+Even when the DESI collaboration combines their BAO distances with SNe and CMB measurements they find that the evidence for evolving dark energy based upon their $w_0w_a$ models only rises to $3-4\sigma$ \cite{DESI,DR2}, below the usual $5\sigma$ threshold for claiming discovery.
+Our work, and that of others \cite{2404.14341, 2404.05722, 2405.03933, 2405.17396, 2405.18747, 2502.06929, 2505.18937, 2506.13047, 2506.21542,2408.17318}, finds that scalar field models do not strengthen the case for evolving dark energy.

-Finally, one strong message from the DESI high-precision BAO measurements is their preference for a sharply-peaked dark energy described by a $w_0w_a$ model.
-No other model we tried could match the $\chi^2$ of the DESI or DESI+ best-fit $w_0w_a$ models.
-This robust fact is either telling us something important about dark energy, a missing component of the energy density of the Universe, or about the DESI data themselves.
+Our analysis also finds that the DESI results alone prefer a $w_0w_a$ model to a scalar field (or $\Lambda$CDM), and that the SNe data prefer a scalar field to a $w_0w_a$ model (or $\Lambda$CDM).
+Further, we find that the DESI measurements have a robust preference for a sharply-peaked dark energy, as described by a $w_0w_a$ model, in spite of the fact that $w_0w_a$ models have limited ability to represent physically realistic models of dark energy.
+This stubborn fact is either telling us something important about dark energy, a missing component of the energy density of the Universe, or about the DESI data themselves.

+As more data are accumulated and as the DESI data are better understood, the significance of the evidence for a deviation from $\Lambda$CDM should be clarified.

 20 pt We thank Dragan Huterer for helping us understand the DESI measurements and for other useful suggestions and Josh Frieman, Adam Riess, and Dan Scolnic for useful discussions.

 20 pt